Aharoni-Lab/kicad-library-validator/templates/README.md

 ### Library Structure Setup

 1. Copy `library/structure.yaml` to your repository root
+2. Copy `library/.gitignore` to your repository root
-2. Customize the structure definition to match your library's organization
+3. Customize the structure definition to match your library's organization
-3. Copy and customize `library/README.md` and `library/CONTRIBUTING.md`
+4. Copy and customize `library/README.md` and `library/CONTRIBUTING.md`

 ### Documentation Setup